Home >

 PennWest Strategic Planning Process

-Pennsylvania Western University has embarked on a yearlong planning process to shape its future and create a five-year strategic plan.
-This process will:
+Pennsylvania Western University has yearlong planning process to shape its future and create a five-year strategic plan.
+This process:

-• Build on the integration plans that united California, Clarion and Edinboro universities to create PennWest University.
+• Built on the integration plans that united California, Clarion and Edinboro universities to create PennWest University.

-• Engage a wide variety of stakeholders – students, faculty, staff, alumni and community members – in opportunities to provide input, review key work and offer feedback.
+• Engaged a wide variety of stakeholders – students, faculty, staff, alumni and community members – in opportunities to provide input, review key work and offer feedback.

-• Result in both a comprehensive strategic plan and a University Planning Council to monitor and assess initiatives identified in the plan.
+• Resulted in both a comprehensive strategic plan and a University Planning Council, starting in Fall 2023, to monitor and assess initiatives identified in the plan.

 A Strong Foundation